upfrontjs/framework/docs/calliope/readme.md

 #### primaryKey

-The `primaryKey` is a getter of the column name which is used to identify your model.
+The `primaryKey` is a getter of the attribute name which is used to identify your model.
 The default value is `'id'`.

 ```js
 // User.js